 This Article concerns the payment of estate tax.
-The federal estate tax exemption (the amount a person can pass without paying federal estate tax) is \$5.34 Million with a 40% tax rate.
-The New York State estate tax exemption is \$1 Million and it is not currently scheduled to increase.
+The federal estate tax exemption (the amount a person can pass without paying federal estate tax) is \$5.43 Million with a 40% tax rate.
+The New York State estate tax exemption is \$3,125,000 through March 2015, and increases annually through 2019 when it reaches the federal exemption.

-57A.
-If my spouse fails to continue to act as Guardian of the EIGHTH: person and property of any minor child of mine, I appoint my [Gu Relation], [GUARDIAN1]; or if [s/he] fails to qualify or to continue to act, I appoint my [Gu2 Relation], [GUARDIAN2], to be such Guardian.
+EIGHTH: A. If my spouse fails to continue to act as Guardian of the person and property of any minor child of mine, I appoint my [Gu Relation], [GUARDIAN1]; or if [s/he] fails to qualify or to continue to act, I appoint my [Gu2 Relation], [GUARDIAN2], to be such Guardian.

 - B. I appoint my spouse, [SPOUSE], to be the Executor of this Will.
 If my spouse fails to qualify or to continue to act, I appoint my [Ex2 Relation], [EXECUTOR2], to be substitute Executor. - C. I appoint my [Tee Relation], [TRUSTEE], to be the Trustee under this Will.
 If [s/he] fails to qualify or to continue to act, I appoint my [Tee2 Relation], [TRUSTEE2], to be substitute Trustee. - D. No bond (including a bond with respect to the advance payment of commissions or the issuance of Preliminary Letters) or other security is required of any Guardian, Executor or Trustee in any jurisdiction. - E. Any Executor or Trustee may resign by filing a written notice of resignation with the court having jurisdiction of the administration of my estate.
 In addition, any Executor or Trustee is deemed to have resigned if there is filed in such court a certification in writing from any attending physician of that Executor or Trustee that he or she is no longer able to make decisions with respect to financial matters. - F. To the extent that the exercise of this right does not conflict with the foregoing, each individual acting or designated to act as a Trustee has the right to designate a person to act as a substitute Trustee in the event he or she fails to qualify or to continue to act, provided that no conflicting prior designation is in effect.
 Any designation of a substitute Trustee shall be made by a duly acknowledged instrument filed with the court having trusts.
-38 G. As used in this Will, the term "Executor" means th ıe Executor acting from time to time a and any Administ rator with the Will annexed. Н. As used in this Will, the term "Trustee" means the Trustee acting from time to time.
-IN WITNESS WHE REOF, I have duly exec uted this Will this day of , 20 jurisdiction of the administration of my estate.
+Executor eating from time to G. As used in this Will, the term "Executor" means the Executor acting from time to ) time a and any Administrator with the Will annexed.
+H. As used in this Will, the term "Trustee" means the Trustee acting from time to time.
+IN WITNESS WHE REOF.
+I have duly executed this Will this day of, 20 - , [Client] The foregoing o writte en instrument was on the date thereof, signed, published and ned as the testator's Will in the presence of us and of each of • n the testator's presence and in the presence of each other, have subscribed our names a residing at residing at jurisdiction of the administration of my estate.
 Different Trustees may be designated for separate

-57 This Article concerns the Executor and Trustee, provides for the appointment of successor Executors and Trustees and the resignation of Executors and Trustees.
+This Article concerns the Executor and Trustee, provides for the appointment of successor Executors and Trustees and the resignation of Executors and Trustees.